ebi-uniprot/ProtVista/dataServicesAndFormat.md

 You can add your own data source by using the customDataSources option when instantiating ProtVista.
 Please keep in mind that the response should follow the data format expected by ProtVista.

-**Disclaimer:** We currently support all feature types but variants for external sources.
-This is work in progress.

 **Examples**
 In our GitHub repository, you can find a couple of examples working with external data.
-Please take a look at <https://github.com/ebi-uniprot/ProtVista/tree/master/snippets>.
-You can also find some further explanation in the [Data format](#data-format) section in this page.
+Please take a look at <https://github.com/ebi-uniprot/ProtVista/tree/master/snippets>, look for those examples containing "external_data".

+**Data format**
+Make sure you understand the [data format](#data-format) that is required in ProtVista.

 **Instantiation**
 You will need to specify the URL, the authority and whether or not ".json" file extension is expected at the end of the data source call.
 The protein accession will be added at the end of the URL and before the ".json" file extension (if used).
 The only data format supported by ProtVista is JSON.
 Make sure you allow Cross-origin-resource-sharing.